Alex-HuXD/Alex-HuXD/README.md

 - 👯 I’m looking to collaborate on interesting projects;
 - 🤔 I’m looking for help with ;
 - 💬 Ask me about  web development && data structures && Algorithms;
-- 📫 How to reach me: alexhudevs@gmail.com
+- 📫 How to reach me: HuXDev@pm.me
 - ⚡ Fun fact: I have 2 daughters ;

 ## 🔧 Technologies & Tools